ArduPilot/ardupilot_wiki/common/source/docs/common-limited-firmware.rst

 The missing features are listed below.

+.. note:: The new LUA scripting feature requires a 2MB board, so none of the boards below have that capability.

 -  **KakuteF7, KakuteF7 Mini, OmnibusF7V2, sparky2 and older versions of the Pixhawk (with the RevA, RevY and Rev1 of the STM32F427 chip)**